jeffkreeftmeijer/enough.css/README.md

 ## enough.kbd.css

-- Uses an 0.8 em size and Monaco as the font in `<kbd>` tags, or falls back to a monospace font
+- Uses an 0.8 em size and Menlo as the font in `<kbd>` tags, or falls back to a monospace font
 - Adds a rounded, 1 pixel `lightgrey` border for `<kbd>` tags
 - Adds padding to make single-letter `<kbd>` tags square-ish